kailash-manasarovar/statement/docs/crimes/protagonists.md

 ![Trumpet teacher and Gloria receptionist](../content/images/fake-accounts/Screenshot 2024-11-13 at 20.29.36.png)

-- Symbols and memes related to him during the cyber stalking are horses, Trump, and more.
-I'll add these to the [memes section](../memes-triggers/memes.md) at some point.
+- Symbols and memes related to the trumpet teacher during the cyber stalking are horses, Trump, and more.
+I'll add these to the [memes section](../memes-triggers/memes.md) at some point as I go through all the material.

 ## Domingo Lopez Cano